mckjoe/Ping-Pong/README.md

 |Recognize when input % 5 === 0 | 5 | true|
 |Recognize when input % 15 === 0 | 15| true|
 |recognize non numerical input| hello |"please enter a number"|

+## Liscense terms
+_This program is liscensed under the MIT Liscensing agreement.
+For more information on the liscensing, call me or check out the details on google.